Volvo S70: S70 R

 An S70 'R' version was introduced in 1997 for the 1998 model year and offered the highest performance of all S70 models.
-The engine was rated at 250 PS and 350 Nm for models fitted with a five-speed manual gearbox and limited slip differential.
+The engine was rated at 250 PS and 350 Nm for models fitted with a five-speed manual gearbox and limited-slip differential.
 Models fitted with a four-speed automatic gearbox were rated at 240 PS and 330 Nm.
 Only FWD versions were produced.
 The model was only available in Europe and few select other countries.

 The S70 R came with a unique leather/Alcantara interior that featured diamond stitching on the seats.
-Further styling touches were a special front bumper, blue gauge faces for the instrument cluster, the option to have the car in a R specific colour and a choice of unique 16" or 17" alloy wheels.
-Standard equipment was substantially upgraded over normal models with few options available such as a trunk mounted CD-changer, RTI navigation system or an upgraded stereo system.
+Further styling touches were a special front bumper, blue gauge faces for the instrument cluster, the option to have the car in a R specific colour and a choice of unique 16-inch or 17-inch alloy wheels.
+Standard equipment was substantially upgraded over normal models with few options available such as a trunk-mounted CD-changer, RTI navigation system or an upgraded stereo system.
 Production ended with the 1998 model year.